TIME: 1H 10M

 dumb brave enough, you can climb up on either side.
 I climbed up the right side and Nicole captured this shot from the top of the left side.
 It was a hazy evening, but the view went on for miles.
 Days with clear skies must have what seems like a endless view.
 But alas, no pretty sunset.
 FYI, those rocks are also super sharp and gloves would have been a plus to have on my person.

 I have zero pictures of the descent from humpback and with good reason.
-By 8:25pm it was getting really dark really fast.
+By 8:25pm it was getting really dark really fast at Shenandoah National Park.
 Knowing that bears are dawn and dusk animals we made lots of noise on our way down.
 We essentially were running downhill yelling at each other and clapping randomly.
 We didn’t want to give a bear a chance to sneak up on us.
 And I’m sure we looked like a pair of crazies.
 But as Beyonce says, “I’d rather be crazy.”
 Below is the view from my car as we left the park.

 “True Compassion is showing Kindness towards animals, without expecting anything in return”– Paul Oxton